gaiaus/2024-us-presidential-general-election/README.md

 **Citation Note**
 Should you wish to cite or reference this analysis in your work, please attribute as "gaiaus repository (Github)."
 All data is from Federal Election Commission filings through October 16, 2024.

+**Postscript: Historical Spending Comparisons** Comparing Harris campaign media spending with historical precedents (like Obama for America 2008) presents several analytical challenges.
+Multiple variables affect meaningful comparison:
+- Media cost inflation over 16 years
+- Structural changes in media consumption
+- Evolution of advertising channel mix
+- Shifts in campaign strategy
+- Different competitive media and political landscapes

+While precise spending comparisons are difficult without detailed cost basis data, the Obama for America disbursement records are included in this repository as his campaign provided more descriptive disbursement details.
+The Harris campaign's ambiguous disbursement categorizations represent a significant regression in campaign finance reporting to the FEC, even within their own party's reporting standards.